MissStrong/ICD2O/Notes/Unit 3/Note 07 - CSS Basics.md

 ### Classes

 If we want to apply styling to a specific set of elements, we can add a `class` attribute to the elements in the HTML file.
 This will group them together so that we can apply a styling to all of them at once.
+Classes are also written caterpillar case, just like IDs.

 ```html
 <!DOCTYPE html>